alphagov/govuk-import-export-prototype/guidance/exporting-luxury-goods-north-korea.markdown

 - cutlery made from precious metal or plated or clad with precious metal
 - high quality tableware made from porcelain, china, stone or earthenware or fine pottery
 - high quality lead crystal glassware
-- high end electronic items for domestic use
+- high end electronic items for domestic use (for example toasters, coffee makers and sewing machines)
 - high end video equipment, audio equipment and cameras
 - luxury vehicles, boats or aircraft (and spare parts for luxury vehicles, boats or aircraft)
 - luxury clocks and watches (and parts for luxury clocks and watches)